 - Portability - while HTML5 on the server side can be ported with some effort, when embedded using PhoneGap like packaging adapting the UI for multiple DPI's becomes challenging.
 Web technologies were designed for HTTP delivery not for local execution.
 Codename One was built from scratch to work on all DPI's and provides the visual tools to do so.

 - Power - mobile browsers are fragmented and constantly late with new features requiring a full OS upgrade for new features.
 Basics such as threads aren't at the moment of this writing supported by any device.
 Codename One provides most of the power and convenience desktop Java developers are used to.

 - Stable target - since your code executes on the device browser you are very likely to have device only issues that can't be debugged properly.
 Codename One is statically linked to your application which means you will have a stable application with an identical version of Codename One on all devices!
 Since the code is handled by a single entity if you run into problems we can actually help you fix them!

 - Native tools - in order to build an application for iOS you must have a Mac and for Windows phone (if supported) you need a windows machine.
 This is tedious and painful!
 Codename One uses a build server to remove that need and provides seamless simulator execution, debugging, profiling etc.

-- Portability - in order to provide portability a developer is limited to the lowest common denominator approach, this requires coding specifics for every platform.
+- Portability - Appcelertor requires that you rewrite your UI (roughly 50% of the code) for every platform.
+Better solutions limit the developer to the lowest common denominator approach, this requires coding specifics for every platform.
 Codename One uses a unique lightweight architecture that enables it to offer high level features on all devices.

 - Ease - most such tools don't offer features such as integrated GUI builders, themes, localization etc…